Central Zone

 FALL RIVER: Rainbow trout, brown trout

-Fall River below Fall River Falls will reopen May 22, 2026.
+Fall River below Fall River Falls reopened May 22, 2026.
 Fall River above the falls is open year-round.
-Fall River recently received the first stocking of 2026.
+Fall River received several stockings in April/May.
 Fly-anglers continue to report good and consistent fishing in the Fall River.
-The spring-fed nature of Fall River makes it a great angling option during the winter and spring.
 Nymphing with midges and stoneflies and stripping small streamers with light fluorocarbon tippet are also effective methods.
 Anglers should keep an eye out for afternoon blue olive wing and midge hatches.
 Restricted to fly-fishing with barbless hooks only.
 ODFW staff have noticed an increase in lures being used in Fall River and remind anglers that the use of lures and bait is prohibited.
-Last updated 4/16/26.
+Last updated 5/28/26.

 HAYSTACK RESERVOIR: Rainbow trout, kokanee, black crappie, bluegill, smallmouth bass, largemouth bass, brown bullhead